-This post goes out to Capt Jeff and Bill, 2 good friends that got me interested in fishing.
+This post goes out to Captains Jeff and Bill, two good friends that got me interested in fishing.
 They are both conscientious fishers and always make sure that no matter what ends up on the hook, to throw back what should not be taken – be it the wrong kind or too small.
-Between the two of them I, have shared many fun fishing adventures with many great friends.
-To buy a fishing licence online click through to, Coastal Zone Management Belize.
+Between the two of them I have shared many fun fishing adventures with numerous great friends.
+To buy a fishing licence online click through to Coastal Zone Management Belize.

-Fishing in Belize is a popular sport and we have many annual tournaments, along with this comes great responsibility.
+Fishing in Belize is a popular sport and there are many annual tournaments.
+Along with this comes great responsibility.
 Fishing laws are in place to conserve and improve fish populations.
 Size limits are meant to protect and allow fish to reach a healthy spawning size before they are caught.

 Seafood Guide for Fishing in Belize

-(All info came from Seafood Guide to Belize card that I got at Matthieu’s Delicatessen – no longer on the island).
+(All info came from Seafood Guide to Belize card that I got at Matthieu’s Delicatessen – no longer on the island but still relevant information).

 The Belize Fisheries Department is doing their best by implementing seasons and size limits for many commercial species but data collection and enforcement are often difficult obstacles.

 We need greater protection of out wild fisheries stocks and better ways to rebuild dwindling stocks not only for continued seafood production for future generations but also to preserve the marine ecosystem which in turn will help protect the planet.

 You Are What You Eat.
 Pollution in our oceans has a real trickle down effect.
 Mercury has been found in many large fish and shark species and warnings exist especially for pregnant women on just how much fish they should eat.
 There are currently no regulations on shark fishing in Belize and it is often substituted for fish in local treats like panandes.